thompsoto/thompsoto/README.md

 🎓 I graduated from the **University of Wisconsin-Madison** (*Go Badgers* 🦡) with a B.S. in Computer Science

-🇵🇷 I was born and raised in Puerto Rico - la Isla del Encanto.
-Aquí también se habla español.
+🇵🇷 I was born and raised in Puerto Rico - la Isla del Encanto (*aquí también se habla español!*)

 🐈‍⬛ I love **cats**.
 Proud cat dad of Juniper and Sage.
 If I'm lucky, they'll join me on my coding sessions